2acoin/2acoin-docs/api/introduction.md

 ```

-This website documents the public APIs of 2ACoin.
+This website documents the public APIs available for 2ACoin.

+We've included the API's available for 2ACoind and 2acoin-service in this version of the documentation.

-You can view code examples in the dark area to the right; switch the programming language of the examples with the tabs in the top right.
+To use this documentation, simply click on the desired subject area on the left, then choose the subtopic for that subject.
+The information on how to use the API will be displayed in the center section.
+You can view code examples in the dark area to the right by selecting the programming language of your choice, the examples for the selected language will be displayed.

-We also have some specific language bindings to make integration easier.
+We also have some specific language bindings (bindings for javascript, php, python, and go) to make integration easier.
+You can find these bindings available at the start of each API section.
+NOTE - these bindings are maintained by the TurtleCoin community, use with caution.

 If anything is missing or seems incorrect, please check the [GitHub issues](https://github.com/2acoin/2acoin-docs/issues) for existing known issues or [create a new one](https://github.com/2acoin/2acoin-docs/issues/new).